rili0214/Dunhuang/README.md

    where $S(\lambda)$ is the estimated spectral reflectance, $f_c$ is a color-to-spectrum mapping function, and $g_i$ are spectral basis functions weighted by $w_i$.

+   Note: In the future work, we plan to replace this with the SWin transformer.

 3. **Pigment Probability Mapping**: We calculate pigment probabilities through a joint embedding space that combines RGB, spectral, and microstructural features:

    $$P(p_i | \mathbf{x}) = \frac{\exp(f_{\theta}(\mathbf{x}, \mathbf{e_i}))}{\sum_{j=1}^{N} \exp(f_{\theta}(\mathbf{x}, \mathbf{e_j}))}$$

    where $\mathbf{x}$ represents input features, $\mathbf{e_i}$ is the embedding for pigment $i$, and $f_{\theta}$ is a learned compatibility function.

-This approach achieves 87.3% accuracy in pigment identification on our validation dataset, significantly outperforming RGB-only baselines (62.8%).

-### 3.2.4 Thermodynamic Validation
+### 3.4.4 Thermodynamic Validation

-A key contribution of our work is the thermodynamic validation model that assesses physical and chemical stability of identified pigment mixtures.
-This component addresses a critical gap in existing techniques that often ignore material compatibility.
+We propose a thermodynamic validation model that assesses physical and chemical stability of identified pigment mixtures.
+This component addresses the critical gap in existing techniques that often ignore material compatibility.

-The validator employs the Arrhenius equation for modeling reaction kinetics between pigment pairs:
+The validator employs the Arrhenius equation (Please see https://en.wikipedia.org/wiki/Arrhenius_equation) for modeling reaction kinetics between pigment pairs:

 $$k = A \exp\left(\frac{-E_a}{RT}\right)$$